coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 ### Rumble

 Entering this trigger will cause all Crumble Wall on Rumble entities positioned between the trigger's nodes to crumble.
 The trigger only checks for the entities' horizontal position - the targeted entities will crumble regardless of their vertical position.

+### Detach Followers

+This trigger will detach any entities following the player (Strawberries, Golden Strawberries, Keys), and move them to its node position.

 ## Other Triggers: